cyhsuTN/psF1/README.md

 ## F1 score of a single classifier

-Suppose that a test set containing N=58 classification instances and S=12 positives is used to evaluate the F1 (beta=1) score of a new classifier.
-The observed TP=10 (True positive) and FP=1 (False positive).
+Suppose we observe the following confusion‑matrix outcomes from a classifier:
+Among 58 total classification instances (N), 12 (S) are actual positives and the remaining 46 (N - S) are negatives.
+The classifier identifies 10 true positives (d) and 1 false positive (b).

 <table>
   <tr>